Archive for Category: Buyer behaviour

 Adapt your presentation to respective business buyer to accelerate the sale

-The tragedy of B2B selling is that, despite the tonnes of money used in the purchase, in many cases it is not the ‘best company’ or ‘best solution’ that wins the sale but rather the sales person who was able to make their value more visible to the customer.
+The irony of B2B selling is that, despite the tonnes of money used in the purchase, in many cases it is not the ‘best company’ or ‘best solution’ that wins the sale but rather the sales person who was able to make their value more visible to the customer.
 So, adapt your presentation to respective

 Read More